-Over the past decade, trails have become one of the most popular recreational amenities in the U.S. Couples use them to take walks together, parents use them to teach their children how to ride a bicycle, and other use them to help lose weight, stay in shape, train for a race, or as a means by which to get to work, school, or to the store.
+Over the past decade, trails have become one of the most popular recreational amenities in the U.S. Couples use them to take walks together, parents use them to teach their children how to ride a bicycle, and other use them to help lose weight, stay in shape, train for a race, or as a means by which they can get to work, to school, or to the store.

 Because of these important benefits, Dallas County and many of its cities have been actively working to create a comprehensive trail system in the Dallas area.
 It is our goal to have a system that connects work places, neighborhoods, retail areas and other major destinations, and that enables people to safely walk, run, bike, or skate from one end of the County to another--a distance of at least thirty miles--without the need of a car.